eins78/Bachelor/Manual/2-Setup.markdown

 <!-- These are the elements you need to know about.
 It might seem complicated, but most of it is only needed for more complicated projects. -->

-You can start you own project from a [**stationery**](https://github.com/papermill/stationery) – preconfigured [templates] that include everything mentioned here.
+You can start you own project from a [**stationery**](https://github.com/papermill/stationery) – pre-configured [templates] that include everything mentioned here.
 There are several types to choose from, like 'Simple' (most basic) and 'Paper' (for scientific work).

 [templates]: <https://en.wikipedia.org/wiki/Scaffold_(programming)>